Department of Speech Communication

 - Unexcused late papers will be penalized 1/2 of a letter grade if one period late and one full grade thereafter.

 - Like many of you, I come to Brooklyn College on the Subway.
-I endeavor to arrive on campus at least an hour before class every week, but I don't control the Subways.
+I endeavor to arrive on campus at least an hour before class every class day, but I don't control the Subways.
 If I am late for class and you have not heard directly from me that class is cancelled, do not leave.
-Instead, form groups to discuss your questions from the reading assignments.
+Instead, form groups to discuss the questions you posted from the reading assignments.
 I'll will ask you about those discussions WHEN I arrive.

 - We have a lot to do during the semester.
 If I seek to end a discussion (often by saying "let's discuss this after class) I have a good reason for doing so.
 Please respect the rest of the class by deferring such discussion when I ask you to do so.
 If you are afraid you'll forget, write down a few words about the issue on a piece of paper.
 That's usually all you'll need.